 Protect your noggin!
 Try on different helmet sizes until you find one that fits comfortably — not too big, not too small.
 A full-face helmet offers you the most protection, and cuts down on rider fatigue and wind noise.

-Riders can look for a Department of Transportation sticker that ensures the helmet was made to meet its standards.
+Riders can look for a Department of Transportation sticker that ensures the helmet meets federal safety standards.
 Remember to always fasten the helmet strap, otherwise it's about as effective as it is sitting at home on the shelf.

 Proper eye protection